The Bankrate promise

 Having a lower credit score could make a landlord reluctant to move forward with your application.
 This is especially true if you’re up against a larger applicant pool where other applicants have a better score than you do.
 In a crowded rental market where vacant apartments are receiving a stream of applications, your credit score could play a key role in whether your application is even considered.

 How to check your credit score

-You can get a free copy of your credit report once per year from each of the three major credit bureaus at Annualcreditreport.com.
-This will give you an idea of whether or not there are any errors on your credit report that could be dragging down your score, however, your credit score won’t be listed on your report.
+You can get a free copy of your credit report once per week from each of the three major credit bureaus at AnnualCreditReport.com.
+This will give you an idea of whether or not there are any errors on your credit report that could be dragging down your score.
+However, your credit score won’t be listed on your report.